Jaw in neutral position.

 Concerning the function of this muscle, we must distinguish between the two muscle heads.

 Here we distinguish between an unilateral and bilateral contraction, depending on whether the muscle contracts on one or both sides of the jaw.

-A one-sided contraction produces lateral shift of the lower jaw to the opposite/contralateral side.
+A one-sided contraction laterally shifts the lower jaw to the opposite/contralateral side.

-This means, when it contracts on the left side of the jaw, the jaw shifts to the right.
+This means, when it contracts on the left side, the jaw shifts to the right.

 When the muscle contracts on both sides, it opens the jaw and moves it slightly forward (protrusion).

-If you constantly strain the muscle, trigger points can develop.
+If you constantly stress the muscle, trigger points can be activated.

-All activities that require a constantly opened or pushed forward/protruded jaw or chewing for long periods, might overload the muscle.
+All activities that require a constantly opened or pushed forward/protruded jaw or chewing for long periods, can overload the muscle.

-External forces or objects pressing sideways on your jaw can cause tension and trigger points.
+External forces or objects pressing sideways on your jaw can cause tensions and trigger points.

-Trigger points in the sternocleidomastoid might activate trigger points in the pterygoid, because it is located in its pain zone.
+Trigger points in the sternocleidomastoid might activate trigger points in the pterygoid, because it lies in its pain zone.
 This is referred to as satellite trigger points.

-Therefore I recommend to also take a look at this muscle if you have problems with the lateral pterygoid or if you suffer from jaw pain.
+Therefore, I recommend also looking at this muscle if you have problems with the lateral pterygoid or if you suffer from jaw pain.

-The lateral pterygoid is sometimes difficult to feel, which is due to its “hidden” position behind the zygomatic arch.
+The lateral pterygoid can be difficult to feel, due to its “hidden” position behind the zygomatic arch.

 Still, you should try to feel it.
-You may not be able to do it right away, but that´s not a big deal.
+You may not be able find it right away, but that´s not a big deal.

 Just take your time, and don’t mind if it doesn’t work out.
 Because for the massage it is not absolutely necessary that you can feel the muscle.

-We subdivide the palpation into an intraoral (“through the mouth”) and an extraoral one.
+We divide the palpation into an intraoral (“through the mouth”) and an extraoral one.

 The internal palpation allows to feel the anterior lower fibers of the muscle.
 Before you begin, wash your hands.